<

-Click on “Online Conference, Documentation, and Appeals” below to find a You Have a Right to Appeal community meeting near you to learn more about the assessment process and how to file a PVA Online Conference, the first step in the appeal process.
+Click on “Online Conference, Documentation, and Appeals” below to find a You Have a Right to Appeal community meeting near you to learn more about the assessment process and how to file a PVA Online Conference, the first step in the appeal process, and the many options for in-person assistance with PVA staff.

-By statute, KRS 133.045, the Open Inspection Period begins on the first Monday in May and continues for a 13-day period (May 5-19, 2025) including two Saturdays (May 10 & 17, 2025).
-Property owners can file an Online Conference to begin the appeal process in any year, and do not need to wait to receive a reassessment notice.
+By statute, KRS 133.045, the Open Inspection Period begins on the first Monday in May and continues for a 13-day period (May 4-18, 2026) including two Saturdays (May 9 & 16, 2026).

 Online Conference, Documentation, and Appeals